shihankanungo/shihankanungo.github.io/books.md

 - *All Quiet on the Western Front* by Erich Maria Remarque.
 1929
 - *The Fountainhead* by Ayn Rand.
 1943
 - *Invisible Man* by Ralph Ellison.
 1952
+- *A Separate Peace* by John Knowles.
+1959
 - *Offshore* by Penelope Fitzgerald.
 1979
 - *The Name of the Rose* by Umberto Eco.
 1980
 - *American Pastoral* by Philip Roth.
 1997